elunna/nerfhack-changelog/README.md

 * Chickatrices and cockatrice eggs will now appear in cockatrice nests (xnh)
 * Shops cannot have themed rooms with unusual floor textures (xnh)
 * No special **themed rooms** generate until level 5
-### Art rooms

-* Ported from SpliceHack
-* These rooms have a one-time event that occurs upon entering a room
-* Most of the time it's a fun piece of art depicting something with the denizens of the dungeon.
-But sometimes it's a special effect.
-  * You might see an image of your god, invoking enlightenment
-  * You might find a partial map of the level
-  * You might encounter a scary image, stunning you for a few turns
-* Art rooms help exercise INT and WIS, depending on the room
-* To get any effects, you must not be blind when you enter the room

 ### Castle changes